 Usually listed under "In Every Issue" or "Features," a magazine horoscope tends to be a single, hard-to-find page.
 Fans are fierce about finding it, because it's the only part of the magazine about us.

 Why We Get Really Good Horoscopes Now

-Before the Internet brought intense competition, great magazine horoscopes could be counted on one hand.
-Around 1988, the weekly TV Guide started printing concise and spot-on horoscopes by the legendary Patric Walker, giving millions a taste for genuine Sun-sign horoscopes.
-His pupil Sally Brompton carried his legacy forward until another publisher bought out TV Guide in 1998.
-Brompton now writes daily horoscopes for U.K. newspapers and, using a perkier tone, for the teeny-bopper fashion magazine Seventeen.
+Before the Internet, great magazine horoscopes could be counted on one hand.
+Around 1988, the weekly TV Guide's concise and spot-on weekly horoscopes by Patric Walker gave millions a taste for true astrology.
+His successor Sally Brompton now writes daily horoscopes for U.K. newspapers and Seventeen.
+All good horoscopes will be proudly signed by their astrologers.

 My search found only scandal-sheet weeklies publishing questionable or unsigned horoscope columns.
-People's "Star Tracks" column, disappointingly, is celebrity scuttlebutt.
-Despite strong spiritual components, monthlies O and Yoga Journal don't print horoscopes at all.
+People's "Star Tracks" column isn't astrology but celebrity scuttlebutt.
+Despite strong spiritual components, monthlies O and Yoga Journal don't print horoscopes.
+Vogue used to, but no longer.
 Self does not have horoscopes, nor do homemaker magazines such as Family Circle.
 Redbook's horoscopes are online only.
-Vogue used to print slender, elegant horoscopes, but no longer.
+But we have some great ones now: